tryoxiss/atkinson-hyperlegible-pro/README.md

 ## Contribute

-Help us extend Atkinson Hyperlegible Pro to other languages, before you commit let me know the characters that you wish to add so that I can add the corresponding encoding slot.
+Help us extend Atkinson Hyperlegible Pro to other languages, before you commit let me know the changes that you wish to add.
+Visit the [issues](https://github.com/jacobxperez/atkinson-hyperlegible-pro/issues) page and the [project](https://github.com/jacobxperez/atkinson-hyperlegible-pro/projects?query=is%3Aopen) page to get started.
 I am currently working on adding more glyphs to cover the unicode block of “[latin extended additional](https://www.compart.com/en/unicode/block/U+1E00)” this will also include new diacritic and marks.
+Any contribution or feedback is welcome.

 ## License

 SIL Open Font License, v1.1.
-See [OFL.txt](OFL.txt) for details.
+See [OFL.txt](LICENSE.txt) for details.

 ---